-We currently operate a 150,000 square foot distribution center in Liege, Belgium and a 13,000 square foot distribution center in Richmond Hill, Canada, near Toronto, both of which currently have excess capacity.
+We currently operate a 150,000 square foot distribution center in Liege, Belgium and a 13,000 square foot distribution center in Richmond Hill, Canada, near Toronto.
 We cannot assure you that we will be successful in expanding in these or any additional international markets.
 In addition to the uncertainty regarding our ability to generate revenue from foreign operations and expand our international presence, there are risks inherent in doing business internationally, including:

-- · changing regulatory requirements;
+- changing regulatory requirements;

 - legal uncertainty regarding foreign laws, tariffs and other trade barriers;

 - political instability;

 - potentially adverse tax consequences;

-- foreign currency fluctuations; and
+- · foreign currency fluctuations; and

 - cultural differences.